Chapter 1: 1997

 Even Toby is getting into the grove of things, making sarcastic comments that get the girls laughing.
 Lizzie is back in town for the occasion, and for once she’s smiling at them.
 Perhaps with Sam and the Young-Bartlets (and God, they’re going to get teased for that) as official members of the family she’ll lose some of her resentment at them for their presence in her parents’ lives.

-There’s no long enough room at the dining room table, but CJ wouldn’t have it any other way.
+There’s no longer enough room at the dining room table, but CJ wouldn’t have it any other way.